A Site with an Important Place in our State’s History!

 Discounted tickets are available for groups of 10 visitors or more.
 To receive group rates, please call the site in advance and purchase all tickets with one payment.
 Find prices below.

 *Seniors: Ages 60 and older, Youth: Ages 3 through 17

 Special discounts are available for educators and education groups, military, Access Pass holders and more.
 View all discounts >>

 Field trip admission is free for pre-scheduled, accredited schools and homeschool groups of 10 or more Indiana K-12 students.
+Members of the Indiana Association of Homeschool Educators receive free daily admission with proof of membership.
 Call 812.882.7422 to schedule your visit.

 If you are a photographer looking to book a shoot at Vincennes State Historic Site, please review our commercial photography policy and application process.
 Learn more >>

 Vincennes State Historic Sites are located just yards from the Wabash River on Harrison Street.
 Parking is available on Scott Street or in the Vincennes University parking lot on First Street where there are parking places designated as “Historic Sites” parking.
 The 1830s log cabin serves as the sites’ Visitor Center.